omkarsnath/WIndfarm-Layout-Optimisation/README.md

 # Windfarm-Layout-Optimisation
-Optimization of Windfarm Layout given historical data of local wind conditions
+Optimization of Windfarm Layout given historical data of local wind conditions.

 Implemented as part of the Shell.ai Hackathon for Sustainable and Affordable Energy.<br>
 https://www.hackerearth.com/challenges/competitive/shell-hackathon/